 - sugary drinks, such as soda, juice, and sweetened beverages

 - very starchy foods, such as white potatoes and white rice

 If you’re unsure, ask your doctor about foods you typically eat.
 They can help you identify what to avoid and give you alternatives that will keep you satisfied.

 - baby’s shoulders can get stuck

 - you can bleed more

 - the baby may have a hard time keeping their blood sugar stable and breathing after birth

 Gestational diabetes also increases your risk of high blood pressure during pregnancy.

 Having gestational diabetes does put you at an increased risk of developing diabetes later on in life, too.
 Both you and your baby will be checked for diabetes after birth.

 In many cases, gestational diabetes can be treated with diet and exercise.
 In some cases, you’ll need to take oral medication such as metformin (Glucophage, Glumetza) or injectable insulin to lower your blood sugar.

 It’s not just food alone that can help you stay healthy with gestational diabetes.
 In addition to maintaining a well-balanced diet, there are other things you can do to have a healthy pregnancy:

 - Exercise regularly.
-Aim for at least 30 minutes of exercise five days a week.
-Don't be afraid to incorporate a wide range of activity while you are pregnant, just remember to speak to your doctor before starting any new exercises.
+Aim for at least 30 minutes of exercise three days a week.
+Don't be afraid to incorporate a wide range of activity while you’re pregnant.
+Just remember to speak to your doctor before starting any new exercises.
 Regular exercise will also help keep your blood sugar levels stable.

 - See your doctor as often as they recommend.